-In the above screenshot, the permissions are represented by a string of characters like drwxr-xr-x.
-The first character (d or -) indicates whether it's a directory or a file, respectively.
-The remaining nine characters define the permissions for the owner (user), group, and others.
+Permissions are represented by a string like drwxr-xr-x.
+The first character indicates if it’s a directory (d) or a file (-).
+The next nine characters are grouped into three sets, each representing the permissions for the owner (user), group, and others.
+Within each group, r stands for read, w for write, and x for execute, while a dash (-) indicates no permission.

 Category | Letter | Permission | Octal | Read | Write | Execute |